CaptainDario/CaptainDario/README_template.md

 ### Hi there, I am Dario 👋

-- 🔭 I’m currently working on: Different IoT projects and a first app prototype.
+- 🔭 I’m currently working on: a first app and machine learning approaches to help study the japanese language.
-- 🌱 I’m currently learning: AI, IoT, App development and Open SCAD.
+- 🌱 I’m currently learning: Machine Learning, App development with Tensorflow lite and SQL.
 - ⚡ Fun fact: In love with programming and human languages.